salabs/TestArchiver/README.md

 Some updates require only minor updates that should be backwards compatible for tools reading the archived data.
 Other updates are major and change the schema in backwards incompatible way.

-Schema initialisation and schema updates can be run without parsing results using `testarchive_schematool` or the module directly `python3 -m test_archiver.database`.
+Schema initialisation, schema updates and history cleaning can be run without parsing results using `testarchive_schematool` or the module directly `python3 -m test_archiver.database`.

 ## Useful metadata